 Well, it is true that you can build your very own eCommerce platform with lots of customizations.
 But that won’t be feasible for a startup.
 It will cost huge to build everything from scratch.

 On the other hand, with eCommerce platforms, you will get everything ready.
 You can even start for free with some platforms.
 There is no need for hiring developers or any extra cost.
 For eCommerce startups, the best idea is to start with a free plan and then upgrade to premium if needed.
+The only challenge is choosing the best eCommerce platform based on the requirements which I have discussed in the later part of this post.

 What to Consider to Choose the Best Ecommerce Platform?